Subchapter K. RESPIRATORY CARE PRACTITIONERS

 CSRT—Canadian Society of Respiratory Therapists, an organization which provides continuing professional development programs.

-NBRC—The National Board for Respiratory Care, the agency recognized by the Board to certify respiratory care practitioners.
+NBRC—The National Board for Respiratory Care, the agency recognized by the Board to certify respiratory therapists.

-Respiratory care practitioner—A person who has been certified in accordance with the act and this subchapter.
+Respiratory therapist—A person who has been licensed in accordance with the act and this subchapter.

 Authority